t-d-k/LibreCrypt/docs/FAQ.md

 *A:* I don't know.

-I have not found any in my brief maintenance of LibreCrypt.
+I have not found any in my maintenance of LibreCrypt.
 I have found a weakness in [deniability](#hid_bug), however this was certainly known about by the original developer and is a misfeature not a bug.

+The current version of LibreCrypt and all versions of DoxBox and FreeOTFE have an insufficient number of key iterations by default (see [best practices](#best_practices) ).
+It is not possible to change the default without breaking backwards compatibility.
+This will change when LUKS becomes the default container type.

 Every app may contain a security flaw, inadvertent or deliberate.
 Software with the following features has the minimum risk of such flaws: